garybgenett/garybgenett.net/projects/gary-os/index.md

 is clearly a worldwide audience, with interest coming from [countries all over the world].
 Current [v4.0 downloads] are being tracked since [v4.0] was released in December 2019.
-As of November 2019, GaryOS maintained an average of 10-15 (WORK:CURRENT_NUMBER) [v3.0 downloads] a month since the [v3.0] release in March 2015.
-There are notable spikes in the overall downloads of ~2K, ~0.6K and ~1.5K in March 2018, January 2019 and September 2019, respectively, which were most likely fetches of supporting files.
+As of November 2019, GaryOS maintained an average of 10-15 [v3.0 downloads] a month since the [v3.0] release in March 2015.
+There are notable spikes in the overall downloads of ~2K, ~0.6K and ~1.9K in March 2018, January 2019 and September 2019, respectively, which were most likely fetches of supporting files.
 The SourceForge statistics are not granular enough to investigate.

 Despite the relatively small user base, modest infrastructure, and infrequent release schedule, GaryOS has managed to receive some official acknowledgment.